dailybruin/the-stack/collaborations/news-crimemap-august2021/README.md

 Leaflet map of UCPD reported crimes in August 21.
 Displays pin for each crime, popup shows details of location, crime type, and status.
 Pins are color coded by crime type.

+## Notes

+For uploading to the server, the width and height of the map MUST be set to 100vw and 100vh respectively.
+The actual size on mainsite will be ~700px wide by ~500px tall.
+Make sure the map looks okay at this size while developing.

+For copy edits, include a byline below the map but REMOVE it before uploading to the server.
+Format: "Graphic reporting by < whoever gathered data >, title.
+Interactive by < you! >, title.

 ## JavaScript libraries

 * leaflet